GeneXsus/crealogixTechnicalTest/README.md

 ## Install all packages
  npm install

+## Change Max size of search array
+ go to src\environments and change  environment.ts for dev or environment.prod.ts for prod. the variable is called 'maxSave' in row 3

 ## Development server

 Run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.